Kurento/kurento/source/features/events.rst

 This event carries the state values from the signal `NiceAgent::"component-state-changed" <https://nice.freedesktop.org/libnice/NiceAgent.html#NiceAgent-component-state-changed>`__.

-- State = *Disconnected*: There is no active connection, and the ICE process is stopped.
+- State = *Disconnected*: There is no active connection, and the ICE process is idle.

   NiceAgent state: ``NICE_COMPONENT_STATE_DISCONNECTED``, "*No activity scheduled*".